Trauma Center: Under the Knife 2: Synopsis

 The game is set three years after the events of Under the Knife when Doctor Derek Stiles of Caduceus eradicated a man-made disease called GUILT created by the Delphi terrorist group.
 Stiles and his nurse Angie Thompson provide aid to the war-ravaged African nation of Costigar, befriending local doctor Adel Tulba.
 During his time there, Stiles must use the Healing Touch for the first time in years.
-After this, Stiles and Angie are recalled to Caduceus to treat a new GUILT-related disease called Post-GUILT Syndrome, a series of critical conditions that affect any patients with past GUILT exposure.
+After this, Stiles and Angie are recalled to Caduceus to treat a new GUILT-related disease called Post-GUILT Syndrome (PGS), a series of critical conditions that affect any patients with past GUILT exposure.
 A reformed Delphi appears to spread GUILT strains, determined to fulfill the original Delphi's goals.
-Caduceus are aided in their efforts against GUILT by a company called Acropolis and their medical arm the Hands of Asclepius (HOA).
+Caduceus are aided in their efforts against GUILT and PGS by two other medical research organizations, Acropolis Pharmaceuticals and the Hands of Asclepius (HOA).

-During an operation against a GUILT outbreak, Stiles' overconfidence leads to a patient's death, specifically Emilio Juarez, a former 'sinner' from the original game.
+During an operation against a GUILT outbreak, Stiles' overconfidence leads to a patient's death.
 This cripples his confidence and he loses his Healing Touch, forcing him to redo his training to regain his will to heal patients.
-He regains his ability when he must save Angie's father Kenneth Blackwell, repentant leader of the original Delphi, from a GUILT infection.
+He regains his ability when he must save Angie's father Kenneth Blackwell, repentant head researcher of the original Delphi, from a GUILT infection.
 Stiles' loss of confidence confuses Tulba, leading him to join the HOA.
-Acropolis and the HOA quickly gain ground in government circles due to creating an artificial Healing Touch; while Caduceus is wary of the emotionless attitudes of HOA surgeons with this ability, governments throw their support behind HOA to the detriment of Caduceus.
-Stiles begins forming suspicions of Acropolis and the HOA's respective leaders Reina Mayuzumi and Patrick Mercer.
+Acropolis and the HOA quickly gain ground in government circles after developing an artificial Healing Touch; while Caduceus is wary of the emotionless HOA surgeons with this ability, governments throw their support behind HOA to the detriment of Caduceus.
+Stiles becomes suspicious of Acropolis and the HOA's respective leaders Reina Mayuzumi and Patrick Mercer.
 Meanwhile, Stiles becomes allies with Mercer's stepdaughter Heather Ross, whom he saved from a GUILT infection.
-Eventually, the new Delphi is routed after they kidnap Stiles and Angie, who quickly escapes and relay their location.
-Caduceus then confirms HOA's shady dealings when athletes show infection from new GUILT strains dubbed Neo-GUILT; HOA has been using GUILT samples to develop performance-enhancing medicines.
+Eventually, the new Delphi is routed after they kidnap Stiles and Angie, who quickly escape and relay their location.
+Caduceus then confirms HOA's shady dealings when athletes show infection from new GUILT strains dubbed Neo-GUILT; HOA has been using altered GUILT samples to develop performance-enhancing medicines.